childsb/glusterfs-hadoop-docs/General_Configuration_CDH5.markdown

 ##Finished!
 _That's it!
-Now you can run yarn in CDH5!_
+Now you can run jobs as yarn user in CDH5!_